As Alex Jones rails against ‘Big Tech,’ his Infowars stores still thrive online

 Jones’s ability to keep digital commerce flowing even as he rails against “Big Tech” also shows how adept he has been at using the industry’s tools, including web hosting services, payment systems and digital advertising networks.

-His sprawling network that recently included more than 90 digital accounts that bear his name or Infowars’ exploits the inconsistencies in how technology companies police users of its platforms -- potentially exposing the companies to further criticism from congressional Republicans that they unfairly silence conservative voices such as Jones.
+His sprawling network, which recently included more than 90 digital accounts that bear his name or Infowars’, exploits the inconsistencies in how technology companies police users of their platforms — potentially exposing the companies to further criticism from congressional Republicans that they unfairly silence conservative voices such as Jones.

 Albright found that traffic to Infowarsstore.com spiked on Aug.
 7, the day after several tech companies banned him and removed large amounts of videos and other content for what they said were violations of hate speech, according to several analytics tools.
 There is not yet enough data to analyze visitor flows in September, he said.